Top Cow Productions: Film adaptation

 An American superhero film based on the series was announced in 2008.
 The film was to be directed by Michael Rymer, who directed the 2002 film Queen of the Damned and several episodes of Battlestar Galactica, and was to be written by Everett De Roche.

 The film was one of the two being produced and financed back-to-back by Platinum Studios, IDG Films and Relativity Media.
 The film was to be produced by Arclight's Gary Hamilton and Nigel Odell, Platinum Studios' Scott Mitchell Rosenberg, and Steve Squillante of Havenwood Media.
 Top Cow's Marc Silvestri and Matt Hawkins were to be executive producers with Platinum Studios' Rich Marincic and Greenberg Group's Randy Greenberg.
 Filming was announced to begin in September 2008, with China and Australia among the possible locations being considered for filming.

 The film's website and teaser poster were released in May 2008 promising a 2009 release, but as of 2021 it has yet to be filmed.

 Anime series

-In 2004 Japanese animation studio GONZO announced an anime version of Witchblade, with a subsequent manga adaptation.
+In 2004 Japanese animation studio GONZO announced an anime version of Witchblade, with a subsequent manga adaptation and a Japanese-only novel.
 Although this series centers around all new characters and tells a new story not contained in the source material, it is set in the same continuity as the comic book.
 The anime series began broadcast during April 2006 and ran for 24 episodes.